 In Carmel, a lot of people use the train to get to work every day though Carmel is a relatively small town.
 Those that ride the train are primarily traveling out of town to good jobs in other cities.

-The education level of Carmel citizens is very high relative to the national average among all cities (21.84%): 38.80% of adults in Carmel have a bachelor's degree or even advanced degree.
+The population of Carmel is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 39.95% of adults in Carmel have a bachelor's degree or even advanced degree.

-The per capita income in Carmel in 2022 was $52,888, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
-This equates to an annual income of $211,552 for a family of four.
+The per capita income in Carmel in 2022 was $52,771, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
+This equates to an annual income of $211,084 for a family of four.
+However, Carmel contains both very wealthy and poor people as well.

-Carmel is a somewhat ethnically-diverse town.
+Carmel is a very ethnically-diverse town.
 The people who call Carmel home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Carmel residents report their race to be White, followed by Black or African-American.
 Carmel also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.15% of the town’s residents.
-Important ancestries of people in Carmel include Italian, Irish, German, Polish, and English.
+People of Hispanic or Latino origin account for 12.85% of the town’s residents.
+Important ancestries of people in Carmel include Italian, Irish, German, English, and Polish.

 The most common language spoken in Carmel is English.
 Other important languages spoken here include Spanish and Italian.